Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • You want to prepare your body optimally before trying

-• You're about to start fertility treatment and want to support it nutritionally
+• You're thinking of starting fertility treatment and want to support it holistically

 • You've been trying without success and want to understand what might be missing

-Your age matters for fertility, that's biological reality.
-But you're not powerless.
-The health of the eggs you have, your hormone balance, your metabolic health, and how you address underlying conditions all significantly impact your fertility outcomes.
+Your age matters for fertility, that's biological reality but you're not powerless.
+The health of the eggs you have, your hormone balance, your metabolic and immune health, and how you address underlying conditions can all significantly impact your fertility outcomes.

-Instead of panicking about what you can't control, focus on what you can: giving your body the best possible foundation for conception, whether that happens naturally or with medical support.
+Instead of panicking about what you can't control, focus on what you can, which is giving your body the best possible foundation for conception, whether that happens naturally or with medical support.

 If you're navigating fertility in your 30s or 40s and want personalised support based on your specific health picture, book a free discovery call to discuss whether working together is right for you.